itucsdb1950/itucsdb18/docs/source/developer/member3.rst

 Server
 ^^^^^^

-* With this function users who is not login as a correct username and password are not able to enter the pages requiring permission.
+* With this function users who is not login as a correct username and password are not able to enter the pages which requiring permission.
-* All these page functions in 'server.py' has starts with that @allow_to functool.
+* Almost all page functions in 'server.py' has start with that @allow_to functool.
 If the user enter the wrong username or password this function direct them to 'forbidden_page' page.

 .. code-block:: python